Writing-Drama and Poetry

 The Lonely Flower and The Adventures of the Stripy Pyjamas are just two of several radio dramas for children, which I wrote and produced.
 They were all broadcast on RTE Jnr Digital Radio.
 Recently, I adapted one of my drama scripts into a children’s book, due to be published in the near future, so watch this space!
 Want to read some extracts from my scripts, just go to the radio page and you will find links to all there.

-I have just completed co-writing and producing an adult theatrical drama for Ocean of Notions Theatre company - Path through the Dark, The Story of Nano Nagle.
+I recently completed co-writing and producing an adult theatrical drama for Ocean of Notions Theatre company - Path through the Dark, The Story of Nano Nagle.
 My first adult radio drama has been bubbling away for a long time.
 I'm on draft xxx!
 Nobles of the wood...."The medieval city of Cork is in disarray.
 In an attempt to connect with his people, Prince Fiachna travels an arduous journey alone, and discovers the delicate threads that bind him to his people."
 All I can say is that it will be ready when it's good enough......

-Production just completed on a brand new children's docu/drama, A Handful of Women on the theme of Irish women's suffrage.
+Production completed in 2020 on a brand new children's docu/drama, A Handful of Women on the theme of Irish women's suffrage.
 Broadcast on RTE Jr radio as part of #RTEHerstory 2020 and available NOW on RTE Jr podcast stream

 After a long break from performance poetry, I attended Ó Bhéal's poetry night in Cork recently and reading my poems there was just like putting on a familiar glove.
 I won their five word poetry challenge that same night much to my delight!